forgery810/fl-studio-alesis-vixx/README.md

 ## Installation

-- Midi-scripts were introduced with FL Studio 20.7.1 and will not work on previous versions.
+- Midi-scripts were introduced with FL Studio 20.7.1.
+Update to the latest version of FL Studio before installing.
+Some conflicts may occur in 20.7.x versions in particular.

 - Clone the folder and unzip it to Documents/Image-Line/FL Studio/Settings/Hardware/